null Skip to main content

 Stain Removal Kit

-In case of an accidental spill you have to act quickly, which means you should keep a box containing the following on hand at all time:
+In case of an accidental spill, you have to act quickly, which means you should keep a box containing the following on hand at all times:

 * Dry cleaning fluid